Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`dependentRequired`: Dictionary.
     The dictionary keys are strings and the values are lists of unique strings.
-    If the defined property has a key that is equal to a key in the given dictionary, the defined property MUST also have keys that matches each of the corresponding values.
+    If the defined property has a key that is equal to a key in the given dictionary, the defined property MUST also have keys that match each of the corresponding values.
     No restriction is inferred from this field for keys in the defined property that do not match any key in the given dictionary.

 - :val:`"array"`: